 All you need to do is sending them a text message.
 Once you send them a text on Messenger and the Seen notification appears under your text, it means that they’re online.
 If you’re Messenger on the smartphone app, instead of the Seen notification, you’ll see a tiny, circular thumbnail of their profile picture at the bottom of your message.
 This means the same thing; it only appears to be different in the app.

-With this, we’ve come to the end of our blog.
 Today, we’ve discussed the possibility of learning about someone’s online status on Facebook when you’re not their friend on the platform.

 While there’s no direct way of learning it on Facebook, there are some workaround tricks you could use.
 However, all these tricks are conditional and might or might not work for you.
 And if you’re planning on spying on them without their consent, you must re-think it.